hashicorp/terraform-website/content/source/docs/enterprise/private/minio-setup-guide.html.md

 ### PTFE installation

 You may now [continue the installation in the browser](./install-installer.html#continue-installation-in-browser).
-When you arrive at the Operational Mode choice in the installer then follow these steps:
+When you arrive at the Operational Mode choice in the installer, follow these steps:

 1. Choose the "Production" installation type
 2. Choose the "External Services" production type